HiyaToki/Uncovering-Agendas/README.md

-# Techniques for Agenda Detection
+# Uncovering Agendas on Social Media

 We are currently cleaning up our code so that is more user friendly.
 We will post updates soon with instructions how to re-train, evaluate and deploy the models.
 Thanks!